Usdz File Format Specification

 Packaging Considerations for Streaming and Encapsulation

-File Ordering Within Archive for Streaming
+File Ordering Within Package for Streaming

 There are many interpretations and possible implementations/encodings of "streaming usd context", and we feel it is, at this time, beyond the scope of USD's concerns to dictate how streaming must be achieved.
-We limit our concern in this matter to the already-stated "Default Layer" semantics, which dictates the first file in the archive must be a usd file for the archive to be imageable directly on a stage.
+We limit our concern in this matter to the already-stated "Default Layer" semantics, which dictates the first file in the package must be a usd file for the package to be imageable directly on a stage.
 This means that a consumer app can, using the zip (or wrapper, provided by the usdz file format) API, determine the size of the first file and therefore know when it has been fully delivered, and display the contents of that file in its "default state", while waiting for subsequent files (described in the layer's metadata) to be delivered.
 This enables many kinds of streaming; to suggest just a few:

 - LOD, in which the first file contains low-complexity geometry, with a variantSet that can bring in higher quality LOD's in other files, when switched